royerlab/dexp/README.md

 ```
 Change the CUDA version accordingly...

+### Versions

+The list of released versions can be found [here](https://pypi.org/project/dexp/#history).
+The version format is: YYYY.MM.DD.M where YYYY is the year, MM the month, dd the day, and M is the number of elapsed minutes of the day.
+Git tags are automatically set to link pipy versions to github tagged versions so that the corresponding code can be inspected on github, probably the most important feature.
+This is a very simple and semantically clear versionning scheme that accomodates for a rapid rate of updates.

 ### How to use **dexp** ?

 First you need a dataset aqquired on a light-sheet microscope, see [here](https://github.com/royerlab/dexp/wiki/dexp_datasets) for supported microscopes and formats.